-Still, numbers can’t convey the horror of a real monster sneaking into a little girl’s bedroom (1 in 3 girls and 1 in 6 boys will be sexually molested by 17 according to the FBI Crimes Against Children) or a little boy protecting his siblings from an abuser.
+Still, numbers can’t convey the horror of a real monster sneaking into a child's bedroom (1 in 3 girls and 1 in 6 boys will be sexually molested by 17 according to the FBI Crimes Against Children) or an eldest child protecting their siblings from an abuser.
 To the victims, it doesn’t matter that thousands are facing the same monster.
 They don’t know the Boogie Man comes to their classmates as well.
 For the victims, there is no safe place.
-The adults that should protect them are all too often the ones who hurt them.
+The adults who should protect them are all too often the ones who hurt them.
 For the victims of child abuse, they are alone.
 They are afraid.
 Without help, they might grow to be a Boogie Man, too.

 At the Idaho Youth Ranch, we help stop child abuse by stopping the cycle and healing the suffering.
-Throughout April, we invite you to learn more about child abuse, how to recognize it, and how to be a voice in stopping it.
+We invite you to learn more about child abuse, how to recognize it, and how to be a voice in stopping it.
 When we help heal a victim of abuse, we are putting a stop to a generational cycle.

 How can you help?